 Can I bring my own tent, paddle, PFD, etc.?

 Yes.
 If you are going to bring your own, just check off the appropriate boxes on the application form so we know what to pack for the group.
 We provide good gear, so if you prefer to use ours you’ll be happy.

 What do I do with my travel clothes, etc. during the trip?

 In most of our 'northern' locations, extra items can be left at our packing bases.
 These things include your traveling clothes.
 Valuables such as cash, credit cards, passports, etc. should either go with you on the trip or left in a secure location.

 How much do I tip the guides?

 Gratuities are, of course, optional - but most people do tip their guides.
-The usual range is $7 to $12 per day per guide, or something in the range of 2.5% to 5% of the trip fee per guide.
+The usual range is $12 to $15 per day per guide, or around 5% of the trip fee to be split amongst the guides.